dukuo/physar/README.md

 };
 const physar = new Physar(gravity);
 ```
 <i>-9.82 m/s<sup>2</sup> is the average measure of the strength of Earth's gravitational field.
-You can set a higher negative or positive value no any axis to enhance the strength and direction of the physics in your scene.</i>
+You can set a higher negative or positive value on any axis to enhance the strength and direction of the physics in your scene.</i>

 Import your spark object reference.
 In this case, a sphere that was imported from the AR Library:
 ```js